Health and Safety Consultants & Accreditation Experts

 9. Collapsing

 In construction, there’s always a risk of collapse.
-The correct measures should be taken and risk assessments conducted to identify such risks, as this risk could result in severe injuries and fatalities.
+The correct measures should be taken and risk assessments must be conducted to identify such threats.
+This is because this risk could result in severe injuries and fatalities.

 Some risks associated with collapse could include falling into an excavation, the ground around an excavation becoming unstable, structures collapsing, and falling objects causing injuries after a collapse.